JanMiksovsky/blog/src/about.md

 When I started long-distance hiking, I liked cooking with gas stoves but was unnerved by an inability to accurately gauge how much fuel was left in them.
 This makes for an interesting puzzle: how can you measure the gas in a can using only the stuff you already bring on a hike?
 It turns out to be possible to [Accurately measure the camping stove fuel in a gas can with a hiking pole](https://www.youtube.com/watch?v=2lAzEOaP_A0).

+## Printable wall calendar

+I designed a [compact, minimalist paper wall calendar](posts/2013/12-18-paper-can-be-faster-than-gadgets-a-printable-2014-wall-calendar-for-more-efficient-scheduling-discussions.html) that was extremely helpful in facilitating team planning discussions.
+I found it very useful for daily reference too, and always keep two of these calendars by my desk: one for the current year, one for the next.

 ## The Bead Tree

 When my kids were young I drove them to school in a carpool with another family's children.
 A discussion of how movies get made led to the idea: "Let's make a movie!".
 Over a series of subsequent get-togethers, I led the kids through various aspects of filmmaking, culminating in [The Bead Tree](https://www.youtube.com/watch?v=xErdOOQwr2c).
 I suggested we record the audio separately from the video, which resulted in me spending many nights editing the final result.
 I was particularly happy with how my eldest's piano piece pulled everything together.